 Having a place of your own to call home is a wonderful feeling that defines independence.
 But the idea of organizing it can be quite perplexing.
-Well, of course, there are no hard and fast rules for organizing one’s place, but when you use a space in the wrong way, it can create a very un-livable area in your living quarters.
+Well, of course, there are no hard and fast rules for organizing your place, but when you use a space in the wrong way, it can create a very un-livable area in your living quarters.
 So, here are some tips on how to approach organizing your home.

 1. Stop hoarding: